Tobias Sana: International career

 Born to a Burkinabé father and a Swedish mother, Sana has been eligible to represent either Burkina Faso or Sweden on international level.
 He chose to represent Sweden, his country of birth, receiving his first call up on 2 October 2012 to play in the World Cup qualifying matches against Faroe Islands and Germany.
 Not making an appearance against the Faroe Islands, he made his debut for Sweden on 16 October 2012 in the match against Germany, which ended in a 4–4 tie.
 His second appearance for Sweden came in the friendly match against England on 14 November 2012, which ended in a 4–2 win for Sweden.

 Personal life

 Sana was born in Sweden, his father is from Burkina Faso, and his mother is from Sweden.
-Sana holds dual citizenship, but plays for the Swedish national team.
-Burkina Faso expressed interest in adding the young footballer to their national squad, however Sana expressed his desire to play for the Swedish national team, being the country of his birth.
+Sana holds dual citizenship, but plays for the Sweden national team.
+Burkina Faso expressed interest in adding the young footballer to their national squad, however Sana expressed his desire to play for the Sweden national team, being the country of his birth.
 His younger brother Muba is also a footballer and plays for BK Häcken since 2012.